A Gathering Place for Art, Education and Community

 The summer of 2013 saw the completion of the Nancy Taylor Stage.
 Since then, it has served as the main stage for September’s “Gimme Shelter: A Dance for Nancy” event as well as the ticket booth for October’s “Animals of the Night.”
 Nancy was passionate about art, farming and recycling, and you’ll find that the Center Stage embodies them all–old farm wheels have been turned into brackets, and the timber and windows are all reclaimed.

-Construction on the pavilion is still underway, but in Spring/Summer 2015, PCEI welcomed a brand new shady-roof structure and sturdy but pliable recycled rubber playground-mat floors – perfect for outdoor events.
+In Spring/Summer 2015, PCEI welcomed a brand new shady-roof structure and sturdy but pliable recycled rubber playground-mat floors – perfect for outdoor events.
 The pavilion is perfect as a sheltered outdoor classroom or for accommodating larger groups for public and private events, and it’s recycled rubber mat floors are the perfect spot for active play!

 Says PCEI’s Executive Director, Tom Lamar: